awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

    The user is created\.

 When Nikhil signs in, he has access to IAM and Amazon S3, except those operations that denied by the permissions boundary\.
 For example, he can change his own password in IAM but can't create another user or edit his policies\.
-He can view and manage all the buckets in Amazon S3 except the `logs` bucket\.
+He can view and manage all the buckets that he owns in Amazon S3, but he can't access the `logs` bucket\.